kacpertopol/myblog/blog_gen_dark.md

 In parts 3 and 4 we specify two functions.
 The function in 1 returns the non zero elements in row `row` and the function in 2 returns the non zero elements in a column `column`.
 Notice that the functions in 3 and 4 have no regard for the "illegality" of the element indexes.
-We can aford this carelessness because the constructor will wrap these functions with `trimElements`.
+We can afford this carelessness because the constructor will wrap these functions with `trimElements`.
 Here is the result:
 ```Mathematica
 {